"N26 is overrated for me"

 Fabian J. Fischer, CEO of Etribes

-That sounds a lot like an impending Ponzi scheme.
+That sounds a lot like the threat of a Ponzi scheme.

 It depends on how transparent this whole process is.
-If there is always a new vehicle built to hold shares and pay out investors without the chance of a good exit, then it could be called a Ponzi scheme.
-I think continuation funds are good if the value of the company is assessed realistically and professional investors can decide again whether they want to invest or not.
-For private investors, of course, this is nothing.
+If a new vehicle is only ever built to hold shares and pay out investors without there really being a chance of a good exit, then you could be talking about a Ponzi scheme.
+I think continuation funds are good if the value of the company is realistically assessed and professional investors can decide again whether they want to invest or not.
+Of course, this is nothing for private investors.

 Isn't there a danger that continuation funds will become nothing more than a ramp for start-ups?

 Continuation funds must clearly be made for winners.
-After all, start-ups are being re-evaluated.
-Young companies that have a high burn rate, low growth prospects and no realistic scenario for an IPO will have a hard time getting into a continuation fund.
-Such funds should be used for selection purposes and not to carry out life-extending measures on start-ups.
+Start-ups are also reassessed.
+Young companies with a high burn rate, low growth prospects and no realistic scenario for an IPO will find it difficult to get into a continuation fund.
+Such funds should be used for selection and not to carry out life-prolonging measures on start-ups.

-You indicated earlier that N26 was unlikely to get as high a valuation on the stock market at the moment as many VCs had estimated last year.
-Would the startup end up in a continuation fund?
+You stated earlier that N26 would probably not get as high a valuation on the stock market as many VCs had estimated last year.
+Would the start-up end up in a continuation fund?

-I think with N26, everyone has to be prepared that there will be valuation corrections.
-With these corrections, it can definitely end up in a continuation fund.
-If I were a fund investor right now, I would only participate in it if there is a fair valuation round.
+I think everyone at N26 has to be prepared for valuation corrections.
+With these corrections, it could definitely end up in a continuation fund.
+If I were a fund investor now, I would only participate if there was a fair valuation round.

-How do you think the financial opportunities for startups will evolve given the current situation?
+How do you think the financial opportunities for start-ups will develop in view of the current situation?

-We'll be able to see a whole series of continuation funds so that VCs and startups alike can ride out this phase.
-This will probably continue for at least three years now.
-Founders are well advised to keep as much liquidity together as possible and cut costs.
-They can't currently hope for big funding rounds or IPOs.
-A lot of stupid money will disappear from the market, as hard key figures become more important again.
-This also has something good: The selection that takes place as a result will lead to more quality.
+We will see a whole series of continuation funds so that VCs and start-ups can survive this phase.
+This will probably last for at least three years.
+Founders are well advised to keep as much liquidity together as possible and reduce costs.
+They cannot currently hope for large financing rounds or IPOs.
+A lot of stupid money will disappear from the market as hard figures become more important again.
+This also has a positive side: the selection that takes place as a result will lead to more quality.

 Personal details: Fabian J. Fischer is a Hamburg-based entrepreneur and investor.
-As CEO of the digital consultancy Etribes, he is responsible for the strategic development of the company, which supports medium-sized companies and DAX-listed corporations in meeting the challenges of digitization.
-Fischer is also co-founder of Picea Capital, a venture capital firm that invests in early-stage technology companies through an evergreen VC fund.
+As CEO of digital consultancy Etribes, he is responsible for the strategic development of the company, which supports medium-sized companies and DAX-listed corporations with the challenges of digitalization.
+Fischer is also co-founder of Picea Capital, a venture capital company that invests in early-stage technology companies via an evergreen VC fund.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?